Z0rdak/RepetierSharp/README.md

 ## Introduction

-RepetierSharp is a simple, event-driven client which encapsulates the WebSocket API (as well as the REST API where needed) to control the Repetier Server.
+RepetierSharp is a simple, event-driven client which encapsulates the WebSocket and REST API of the Repetier Server to manage your printers.

 ### What is Repetier Server?